-The National League Florida Marlins officially ushered in professionai baseball to the Sunshine State in 1993, winning the World Series in 1997.
-They, take to the bases at Pro Player Stadium.
+The National League Miami Marlins officially ushered in professional baseball to the Sunshine State in 1993, winning the World Series in 1997.
+They take to the bases at Pro Player Stadium.

 The Miami Fusion, South Florida’s powerhouse in major league soccer, takes on world-class teams and players at Lockhart Stadium in Fort Lauderdale.